sirshuoshuo/Speech-Signal-Processing/labs/lab6/lab6report.md

 1. Understanding Cepstrum

 Cepstrum is used to deconvlute siganls.
-For example, voice is sound from the vocal track, which can be viewed as a concolution of the vocal channel and the voice siganl, and cepstrum can help to deconcolute these two.
-The method can be ilusstarted by the following diagram:
+For example, voice is sound from the vocal track, which can be viewed as a convolution of the vocal channel and the voice siganl, and cepstrum can help to deconvolute these two.
+The method can be illustrated by the following diagram:
 ![image-20250325151138643](./assets/cep_principle.png)

 `fft()` in step1 is to convert convolution to multiply.
 And take the logarithm in step2 is to convert multiply in step1 to addition.
 And finally use `ifft()` to finish the cepstrum analysis.